araujoivan/alura-native-soap/estoque-cliente/src/readme.txt

 With these classes we can create a client for our service.
 EstoqueWS interface is ready to receive something which calls Port.
 Port is nothing but an object that communicate with service!
-It abstract all details of how establish a HTTP connection and generate SOAP message.
+It abstracts all details of how to establish a HTTP connection and generate SOAP message.
 In some cases it is also called stub.
 Anyway, in the design patterns world this object is also called proxy or remote proxy.
 Three names for just one thing.
 Port, Stub or Remote Proxy